 Harris County ESD 48 Fire Department (HCESD 48) holds a Volunteer Firefighter Academy twice each year which takes recruits from the ground up in both classroom and hands-on training.
 Individuals with prior firefighting experience may not have to attend the full academy and will be evaluated on a case-by-case basis based on the individual’s knowledge, experience, and skill set.

 Volunteer firefighting is one of the most rewarding experiences you will ever have.
 The skills you will learn are invaluable not only for yourself but for those within your circle of influence in life.
-Imagine being the in your family, on your block or in your family that people turn to when there is an emergency situation because they know you’ve been trained to respond in a crisis.
+Imagine being the one in your family, on your block or in your family that people turn to when there is an emergency situation because they know you’ve been trained to respond in a crisis.
 Below are just some of the tangible and intangible reasons you may want to become a volunteer firefighter with HCESD 48.

 - Free department CPR Training (AHA Health Care Provider Level) for all personnel.